ilyataskaev/aws-eks-kubernetes-masterclass/01-EKS-Create-Cluster-using-eksctl/01-02-Create-EKSCluster-and-NodeGroups/README.md

 ```

 ## Step-03: Create EC2 Keypair
-- Create a new EC2 Keypair with name as `kube-demo`
+- Create a new EC2 Keypair with name as `eks`
 - This keypair we will use it when creating the EKS NodeGroup.
 - This will help us to login to the EKS Worker Nodes using Terminal.